ravencbr600/CIS133DA-L7-Project/README.md

 ## Adjust the Template

-1. Open the **template.html** file and update the following:
+1. Open the **template.html** file and update the following within the HEAD:
    - Within the HTML comment, add your section number and the lesson number.
-   - Within the HEAD, add your first and last name as the author.
+   - Add your first and last name as the author.
-   - Within the HEAD, replace the title with `Lesson 7 Project`.
+   - Replace the TITLE with `Lesson 7 Project`.
-   - Within the footer, add the following copyright information **on a separate line** within the already existing paragraph:
-      - Add a caption for an image that displays: ``Photo by Clint Bustrillos``.
-Link the source of the image using creator of the image as the display text.
-      - Update your MEID and, if necessary, the year.
-      - Apply an appropriate text-level semantic element so all copyright information displays as small print.
-   > **TIP:** See the example image below.
 2. Add an unordered list to the navigation element.
    - Add four list items and add a placeholder link to each list item so that you have a total of four links.
    - Change the display text to the links to display the following pages: